Manuel RUCAR, trendsetter and founder of the trend consultancy CHLOROSPHERE.

 The ornamental garden, simply aesthetic, could therefore proportionally decrease in favour of food gardens, largely encouraged by the actors of the land management.
 To help with this, the “permaculture” is on everyone’s lips.
 Simple surveys of new homeowners, clearly show that this term is not only appropriate but that it will be applied above all as a new criterion for choosing a future home.
 For the first time since the birth of the phenomenon, geographers note a relative weakening of the rural exodus.
 If migration to cities does not weaken, their “turn over” is becoming shorter and shorter, precipitating the departure of their inhabitants to more natural territories.
 There is a larger supply of land to occupy and consequently a completely different gardening potential, which could lead to a new golden age for gardening… provided that all the precepts of these new generations are respected, who will be able to find other players to meet their needs if necessary.

 The 2020 and 2021 seasons will be played at JdC Garden Trends.
-Suppliers and retailers will share this time of exchange and reflection, nourished by the experts, speakers and events at the show to offer tomorrow’s consumers all the reasons to come and return to the range of products and services offered by the retailers represented at the show.
+Suppliers and retailers will share this time of exchange and reflection, nourished by the experts, speakers and events at the JdC Garden Trends to offer tomorrow’s consumers all the reasons to come and return to the range of products and services offered by the retailers represented at the event.

 See you in May to build future collections with strength and satisfaction!